 Manage your Ohio State Username (lastname.# format) and password at my.osu.edu.
 You will need to change your password every 90 days.

-Buckeye Mail is the official e-mail service for Ohio State student.
+Buckeye Mail is the official e-mail service for Ohio State students.
 Check your e-mail by logging in to Buckeye Mail.
-Your OSU email address is your Windows Live ID login.
-Your Ohio State Username forms your official e-mail address (lastname.#).
+Using Microsoft Office 365, enter your email@example.com and your OSU password.
 Your Ohio State e-mail will be used by the University for all official correspondence about grades, course schedule, financial aid, housing, and more!
 Check your e-mail at least once a week prior to starting classes (daily during the semester).

 Questions regarding username activation or e-mail should be directed to the IT Service Desk at 614-688-4357

 IMPORTANT: When activating your OSU e-mail account, we recommend that you DO NOT forward your OSU e-mail to another account (AOL, yahoo, gmail, hotmail, etc.)

 Placement tests in English, Mathematics, and Foreign Language help to determine the appropriate first course for you to take in Ohio State’s course sequence in these academic areas.
 All are important placement tools.
 You will not be able to schedule writing or math-related courses without placement test scores.
 All placement testing MUST be completed prior to your orientation/scheduling program.